stavros-k/docs/docs/6-windows/1-wds-windows-server.md

 - Windows 10 Images
 	1. Prepare the images
-		- Open your Windows ISO and Navigate to `sources`
+		- Open your Windows ISO and navigate to `sources`
 		- Copy `boot.wim` and `install.esd` to `C:\RemoteInstall`
 		- Rename them to `Win10Boot.wim` and `Win10Install.esd`
 		- Open Powershell (Administrator) and execute the following